aws-samples/non-profit-blockchain/ngo-lambda/README.md

 4. Put the certificates and credentials on S3
 5. Copy the Fabric client configuration files
 6. Install the npm dependencies
-7. Create the Lambda archive
+7. Create the IAM role and policies
+8. Apply a policy to S3
-8. Create the Lambda function
+9. Create the Lambda function
-9. Test the Lambda function
+10. Test the Lambda function

 ## Step 1 - Download the Managed Blockchain certificate